WHAT IS ECOSYSTEM RESTORATION?

 Damaged ecosystems cannot effectively support plant and animal life.
 Several factors can damage, destroy, or degrade an ecosystem.
 Most of the destructive factors are attributed to biotic and abiotic elements:

-Climate change is defined as the long-term shift in weather patterns and temperature.
+- Climate change is defined as the long-term shift in weather patterns and temperature.
+This is currently being caused by human activities that add carbon emissions to the atmosphere.

-Carbon dioxide emissions cause a rapid increase in global temperatures.
-This phenomenon is called global warming.
+- Carbon dioxide emissions cause a rapid increase in global temperatures.
+This phenomenon is called global warming, and it contributes to climate change.

 HOW TO RESTORE THE ECOSYSTEM